kazzicrawford/twitterwipe/README.md

 2) Authorization - Pt.
 II
 run auth.py. it will print your app_key and secret to console. put those into your keys.json.

+3) Configure
+put in the number of days worth of past data (starting from runtime) you want to preserve into config.yaml.

-3) run the program with python:
+4) run the program with python:
 python twitterwipe.py

-4) logs will be written to logs.logs, which is registered in the .gitignore.
+5) logs will be written to logs.logs, which is registered in the .gitignore.